Good long-term memory is essential to tortoises. Different species can be found worldwide, but most are found in semi-arid habitats.

 Can a Tortoise Learn and Remember Tricks?

 Tortoises are fully capable of remembering tricks.
-They can remember them, but getting them to learn them in the first place presents a different challenge.
+They can remember tricks, but getting them to learn them presents a different challenge.

 Tortoises are capable of surviving for months without food.
 Depending on the type of tortoise you have, food might not be a big motivator for them.
 So, training with treats can be difficult.